brugal/wolfcamql/README-wolfcam.txt

 * cg_racePlayerShader to enable or disable the invisible/ghost shader on other players in ql race mode

 * cl_maxRewindBackups  Number of seek points to divide the demo into.
 The higher, the more response fast forwarding and rewinding becomes.
 Note that each backup point will require about 1.7MB .
 The default is 12.

+* cl_keepDemoFileInMemory  set to 1 can improve performance when rewinding and fastforwarding, set to 0 if you need to work with a demo file that is completed and not available to load completely at the start of demo play back (ex: streaming)

 ----------